pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 # EdgeCmd utility

-Use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
-You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.
+With the EdgeCmd utility, you can configure and administer Edge Data Store on Linux and Windows just like with REST and command line arguments.

+**Note:** Configuration and administrative REST interfaces are generally exposed through the command line.
+Read/write capabilities to the EDS storage component, OMF ingress, and SDS read/write capabilities are only available using the REST API.

 ## Install EdgeCmd utility

-Complete the following to install EdgeCmd utility on Windows or Linux.
+The following sections provide instructions to install the EdgeCmd utility on Windows or Linux.

 ### Windows

-You must have administrative privileges to run the installer.
+**Note:** You must have administrative privileges to run the installer.

+Complete the following to install the EdgeCmd utility on Windows:

 1. Copy the _EdgeCmd.msi_ file to the file system of the device.
 2. To start the installer, double-click the _EdgeCmd.msi_ file in Windows Explorer.

-   **Note:** You can choose an install path other than the default path of C:\Program Files\OSIsoft\EdgeCmd by entering the following command from the command prompt.
+   **Note:** To change the install path from the default path of C:\Program Files\OSIsoft\EdgeCmd, enter the following command in the command prompt and update the <file_path>.
 OSIsoft recommends you use the default value.

     ```bash
-    msiexec /i EdgeCmd.msi INSTALLFOLDER=<path_to_desired_location>
+    msiexec /i EdgeCmd.msi INSTALLFOLDER=<file_path>
     ```

    **Note:** INSTALLFOLDER must be in all caps as shown in the preceding example.